chingu-voyages/V54-tier3-team-33/README.md

 - Styling: Tailwind CSS is used for styling

+- Backend Framework: The backend is built with Express.js and uses MongoDB (via Mongoose) for database interactions.

+- Authentication: JSON Web Tokens (JWT) and bcrypt are used to securely register and log in users.

+- Environment Configuration: dotenv is used to manage environment variables (e.g., database URI, secret keys).

+- CORS & Cookies: Configured using cors and cookie-parser to support secure frontend-backend communication.

+- Deployment: Both frontend and backend are deployed together on Fly.io with a build script that packages the frontend UI into the backend before deployment.

 **Logic:**

 - Redux is used to manage the state of products, categories, user authentication, and the shopping cart.